 - automatically import products from CSV to OpenCart with the help of a SaaS tool.

-There are few plugins on the official OpenCart extension marketplace, e.g. OpenCart Product Import.Though, these add ons facilitate the process of importing products to OpenCart, they require some technical skills from you and some time input.
+There are few plugins on the official OpenCart extension marketplace, e.g. OpenCart Product Import.Though these add ons facilitate importing products to OpenCart, they require some technical skills from you and some time input.
 You can always appeal to developers - but remember that will cost you a thing.

 Alternatively, the easiest and safest way to perform import products to OpenCart via CSV is to make use of automated solutions (like Cart2Cart).
 To those looking to save time and transfer data without getting into technicalities - this service is an optimal go-to.